sharikgrg/Python-Theory/README.md

-#Engineering 42 Python Basics :Taco:
+# Engineering 42 Python Basics :taco:

 This repo contains our basics for Python
 The course will cover the following